Cheesy Cauliflower Soup

 We’re slowly easing our way back into “cheesy” dishes.
 Our 1 year old is still really sensitive to dairy, so I set aside a bowl full of this before I added the cream and cheese.
 He slurped it right up.
 Both my husband and 5 year old gave the finished version two big thumbs up.
 Honestly, I was kind of shocked.
 No one complained about there being a ton of veggies, and not one missed the meat. #dinnerwin

 It also doesn’t hurt that it’s ready to go in 45 minutes.
 We can make this when we’re in a hurry or prep it in advance for later in the week.
 It reheats really well!

-To make cheesy cauliflower soup you’ll need to grab a BIG head of cauliflower.
+BOIL.
+Add the cauliflower, allow the soup to gently boil for 15 minutes.
+(Note: Use a BIG head of cauliflower.
 The biggest you can find.
 If all you can find are small ones, grab two.
-The texture of this soup relies on cauliflower puree, so it’s kind of important that there’s enough!
+The texture of this soup relies on cauliflower puree, so it’s kind of important that there’s enough!)

 What can you use to puree the soup?